alextereshyt/LXDrummer/readme.md

 ---

 This project was based on this interesting article https://www.hackster.io/janost/audio-hacking-on-the-esp8266-fa9464.
-Thx to author)
+Thx to author)<br>
 Enjoy creating music with LXDrummer!
 If you have any questions or need assistance, please open an issue on the GitHub repository.

 ---